skywardboundd/TACT-NFT/README.md

 4) Using TupleBool
 5) Either type in TACT
 6) With another way to use addr_none$00 in tact we can delete ? in responceDestination var
-7) Calculate gasPerItem and require to have in batch deploy count * gasPerItem ( and have in a message count of items, keys can be 1...count, to just iterate, not delete and get min )
+7) Get nextItemIndex in hashmap, not deleteGetMin
-8) Send excess message after nft deploy with amount myBalance() - self.minTonsForStorage
+8) Send excess message after nft deploy to notify new owner ( how in transfer )

-9) Use `trait Ownable`
+Code with some of this opportunities in `tact-standard` branch, this code have another exitCodes but same core functionality

 ## Some bags ( or fithes :) )
 1) TACT can have only 2 references in root of c4, can't have more